Using the Book Blurb to Increase Focused Reading!

 If you are interested in print and go minilesson for Using Book Blurbs,

-check this out in my Literacy Treasures Teachers Pay Teachers Store.
+check this out in The Literacy Treasures Shop.